Jean Gerson: Cult of St. Joseph

-In 1407, Louis I, Duke of Orléans was assassinated in the streets of Paris, on orders of the Duke of Burgundy John the Fearless.
+With the death of Louis I, Duke of Orléans in 1407, who was murdered on the orders of the Duke of Burgundy, John the Fearless.
 His defense counsel, Jean Petit, argued that it was a justifiable act of "tyrannicide".
 Gerson denounced Petit's propositions openly and often, and attempted to have his theory of tyrannicide condemned.
 In doing so, he gained the enmity of the powerful Duke of Burgundy.
 During the Cabochien revolt of spring 1413, his house in Paris was plundered and he only escaped assassination by taking refuge for two months up under the vaulted roofs of Notre-Dame.
-Gerson believed he had escaped the mob through the protection of St. Joseph.

-When Gerson emerged from his cathedral refuge in 1413 he began to promote devotion to St. Joseph.
-He wrote a lengthy treatise in French titled Consideration sur Saint Joseph, and his long poem in Latin, the Josephina, promoted the saint and his virtues across western Europe.
+When Gerson emerged from his cathedral refuge in 1413 he believed he had escaped the mob through the protection of Saint Joseph and so began to promote devotion to Saint Joseph He wrote a lengthy treatise in French titled Consideration sur Saint Joseph, and his long poem in Latin, the Josephina, promoted the saint and his virtues across western Europe.
 Contrary to popular iconography which depicted the saint as an elderly man, Gerson argued that Joseph must have been a young, strong man, well able to support and protect the Holy Family.
 He described Jesus on the Flight into Egypt as "fugitive and a foreigner".
 In 1416 at the Council of Constance, Gerson urged the establishment of a feast day honoring the Betrothal of Mary and Joseph, for which he wrote an office.

 Retirement

 On returning to France he went to Lyon, where his brother was prior of the Celestine monastery.
 Although Gerson was retired from active university life, the decade at Lyon was a time of great literary productivity.
 He produced a harmony of the gospels (the Monotesseron), works on the poems of the bible climaxing in a massive collection of twelve treatises on the Magnificat (Lk.
 1:46-55), a commentary on the Song of Songs, as well as an extensive literary correspondence with members of the Carthusian order and others on mysticism and other issues of spiritual life.
 Shortly before his death he produced a tract in support of Joan of Arc.
 It is said that he taught a school of boys and girls in Lyon, and his only fee was to make the children promise to repeat the prayer, "Lord, have mercy on thy poor servant Gerson" (though this story has been questioned by Gerson's most recent biographer).
-He died at Lyon on the 12 July 1429.
+He would die at Lyon on the 12th of July, 1429.